 Our metaphor for BASAN is a constellation of stars.
 Each member is distinctive and pursues its own projects, yet the formal collaboration of the various programs allows for the creation of something unified.
 Through collaboration, BASAN will advance scholarship and academic programming in animal rights and welfare issues.
 The goal of BASAN is to facilitate interdisciplinary research and collaborations across universities.

-The obligations and opportunities of BASAN members include:
+The responsibilities and opportunities of BASAN members include:

 - Holding workshops or other scholarly events designed to help scholars improve works in progress.
 This may involve inviting one individual at a time to a workshop series at which the faculty and students at the host BASAN institution focus on the scholarly work in progress of the invited participant, or a larger event at which several papers are discussed on the same day.
 We anticipate that this will include workshops for monographs and works in progress for articles and essays.
 BASAN members are strongly encouraged to include individuals from other BASAN institutions in these events (not necessarily the faculty member, but also Fellows or graduate students—anyone who has a well-developed work in progress and is seeking feedback on it).